wizo06/japanese/docs/Fundamentals/a-and-b.md

 Example | "is" is functioning as:
 :--- | :---
-Sakura **is** a Japanese person. | Copula
+Sakura ==is== a Japanese person. | Copula
-Sakura **is** at the stadium. | Exist
+Sakura ==is== at the stadium. | Exist

 The "is" from the first sentence is expressing "Sakura belongs to the set of Japanese people".
 The copula allows us to express declarations about what something is.
 We already learned this when we learned about the だ-engine.

 The "is" from the second sentence, however, is not expressing "Sakura belongs to the set of stadium".
 It's not expressing that Sakura is literally a stadium.
 Instead, it is expressing "Sakura *exists* in a stadium".

-In English, the word "be" is used as the copula and to also express "exist".
-However, in Japanese:
+In English, the word "be" is used as the copula and also used to express "exist".

+Japanese on the other hand:

-- To express the copula, the hiragana 「だ」 is used (again, we already learned this in the section about だ-engine).
+- The hiragana 「だ」 is used as copula.
 - To express "exist", there are two verbs: 「いる」 and 「ある」.

 We say ==「いる」== for animate objects, and ==「ある」== for inanimate objects.

+!!! danger "BIG DISCLAIMER"
-**BIG DISCLAIMER HERE**: separating 「いる」 and 「ある」 into animate and inanimate objects, respectively, is not always true.
+    Separating 「いる」 and 「ある」 into animate and inanimate objects, respectively, is not always true.
 But we can use this as a general rule of thumb.

 Animate objects are things that have life: humans, animals, etc.
 Inanimate objects are things that don't.